ksenyakom/spring_boot_web_service/web-service/errorCode.md

 67 - Unrecognized field : %s
 68 - Can not count orders for user
 69 - Unrecognized value : %s, must be asc or desc

+80 - Can not check if user with email = %s exist"
+81 - "Can not create new User.
+Email = %s"
+82 - Can not create new Tag without email.
+Email = %s" 83 - Error while user registration validation

+40190 - Full authentication is required to access this resource 40391 - Access denied
+40992 - You are already logged in